Tuesday, October 14, 2008

 Next door I went to Morlen Sinoway, Atelier.
 I downed my latest glass of The shop had some beautiful furniture, housewares, jewelry, and other accessories by mostly European artists.
 It was a warm and inviting space with subdued lighting.
 I overheard a guy telling his friend that "this is like a very expensive Ikea."
 I couldn't help but laugh.
 Indeed, there's some similarity, but Sinoway's pieces are much more luxurious and are thoughtfully handcrafted.
 Think Design Within Reach meets personality and warmth.

 Finally, my last stop was eco-friendly shop Pivot.
 Very hip, fashion conscious crowd (including men with narrow hips and murses).
 For some reason, when I hear about eco-friendly clothing I think hemp, rough fabric, and bland colors; but owner Jessa Brinkmeyer did a great job of selecting a broad range of eco-friendly clothing of all colors and materials.
 My favorite pieces were the black knit sweaters by Lara Miller.
 They're made of bamboo and feel very soft.
 The sweaters that come in two different styles start at $198.
 Another clothing line to watch is Frei Designs.
 The line is made of organic cotton and surplus materials.
 The designs, very delicate and sophisticated.
 Vera Wang's flow-y material meets Cynthia Steffe's cropped jackets and short lines.
 For premium denim fans like myself, Pivot carries organic, fair-trade denim by Sling + Stones that were marked down from $290 to $125 and adorable shoes by Beyond Skin.
+For the men out there, there's a rack of menswear that carries the basics.
+Organic cotton tees, button ups, khakis and jeans.
+Not as design forward as the women's wear, but still eco-friendly!
+Even the clothing racks are environmentally conscious.
+Each rack is a little different and were designed by Joshua Height of Brickermade.
+They're made with reclaimed steel and wood.
+The steel was recycled from pallets in a machinery gear factory in Aurora.
+Jessa has found away to make green very chic.

 Walking back to my condo, there was a couple in front of me traveling the same direction.
 They were still drinking their wine from plastic cups and I couldn't help to smile.
 At the Lake Street intersection while waiting for some cars to pass, we looked at each other, said our hellos and made small talk about the galleries.
 This is what the West Loop is all about.
 Art, wine and community.